Dead of Winter (1987 film)

-Dead of Winter is a 1987 American thriller film directed by Arthur Penn and starring Mary Steenburgen, who plays three roles.
-It is a loose remake of the 1945 film My Name Is Julia Ross, itself inspired by the 1941 novel The Woman in Red.
+Dead of Winter is a 1987 American psychological thriller film directed by Arthur Penn and starring Mary Steenburgen, who plays three roles, along with Roddy McDowall and Jan Rubeš.
+It is an uncredited adaptation of the 1941 novel The Woman in Red by Anthony Gilbert, which had previously been the basis of the 1945 film My Name Is Julia Ross.
+It was released by MGM Entertainment Co. on February 6, 1987.

 Plot

 On New Year's Eve, Julie Rose retrieves a satchel full of cash from a train station's locker and drives into an empty parking lot.
 Once there, she calls someone and says on the phone that she will wait only a few more minutes.
 After she gets back in her car, a man in the backseat strangles her and removes her left ring finger.

 In New York City, struggling actress Katie McGovern, who looks astonishingly like Julie Rose, lives in a cramped apartment with her out-of-work husband, Rob Sweeney.
 Katie has been auditioning for roles and looks forward to a new one in a movie.
 At the audition, she is interviewed by the meek and neurotic Mr. Murray, who hires her immediately.
 The pair drive upstate into a snowstorm.
 During the drive, they pass through covered bridges and stop at a gas station, where the attendant provides them a gift of goldfish with their purchase.
 Katie and Murray arrive at the secluded mansion of steely Dr. Joseph Lewis, the film producer, who uses a wheelchair.
 He is very strong, though, was once a big-game hunter, and currently lifts weights.
 Katie asks to use the phone to call Rob, but finds it has no dial tone.
 Dr. Lewis surmises the storm must have downed the lines.

 Dr. Lewis explains that Katie has been hired to replace Julie Rose, an actress who had a nervous breakdown during a film shoot.
 She was picked due to her remarkable physical resemblance, as the plan is to still use the footage shot with Julie with new film of Katie.
 The following day, Mr. Murray cuts and dyes Katie's hair to match the photos of Julie.

 The next day, they film a movie scene, though Dr. Lewis clearly doesn't know the basics of film-making: Katie must ask him in which direction she should look, and then has to prompt him to say "Action."
 She is pleased, as she reads through the dialogue, that the movie seems to be a thriller.